MorS25/flightlogger/README.md

 flightlogger
 ============

-initial stab at making a flight log application
+Initial stab at making a flight log application.

+The purpose is to provide an ability to quickly and easily provide the info needed to make reports to the FAA concerning UAV operations.

 ============
 ### Install